 It’s actually earned the top spot two years in a row, being ranked the best art museum in the country in both 2023 and 2024.

-This is the world’s largest one-day automotive event and it takes place along Woodward Avenue through nine communiates in the Oakland Country area just outside of Detroit.
+This is the world’s largest one-day automotive event, taking place along Woodward Avenue through nine communities in the Oakland County area just outside Detroit.

 Find it at Eastern Market, 2934 Russel St, Detroit, MI 48207.